 911 Addressing Project

 UPDATE: This address change will go into effect April 1, 2018.
-In early 2018, affected property owners will receive a letter including their new address and reminders about who to change their address with.
+In March 2018, affected property owners will receive a letter including their new address and reminders about who to change their address with.
 The United States Postal Service will honor old addresses for at least one year following the change.

 Pierce County is changing addresses in your area to meet the needs of an update to the 911 system.
 As part of this update, directionals on all addresses on Key Peninsula, Fox Island, and Anderson Island are being changed.
 For about 375 out of almost 17,000 affected properties, more significant changes are needed to ensure first responders can find the property in the event of an emergency.

 Map of Affected Areas